basnijholt/nijho.lt/content/post/homelab-explained/index.md

 This is everything it takes to add a new service, say ntfy on the NUC:

-1. Create `/opt/stacks/ntfy/compose.yaml` with the container and its Traefik labels: an HTTPS name with `local-ips-only`, and a `.local` name, like Mealie.
+1. Create `/opt/stacks/ntfy/compose.yaml` with the container and its Traefik labels: an HTTPS name and a `.local` name, like Mealie.
 2. Add `ntfy: nuc` to `compose-farm.yaml`.
 3. Run `cf up ntfy`. compose-farm starts it on the NUC and writes its route into Traefik's file, and Traefik picks it up immediately.
 4. Run the Headscale DNS script and `cf restart headscale`, so the name also works over Tailscale.